lena-raedler/WaifuChamber/exercises/ex02/solution.md

 ### Task 1
 taken from the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md)

-- avoid `malloc()` and `free()`, they do not support construction and destruction; its error prone to use `free()` as it can simply be overlooked or forgotten, and for `malloc()` we have to check if it worked --> clumpy and ugly memory management
+- R.10 Avoid `malloc()` and `free()`, they do not support construction and destruction; its error prone to use `free()` as it can simply be overlooked or forgotten, and for `malloc()` we have to check if it worked --> clumpy and ugly memory management

-- avoid calling `new` and `delete` explicitly; any pointer returned by `new` should belong to a resource handle and not to a plain or naked pointer, those could leak the object --> lead to error-prone code; instead use `unique_ptr` or `shared_ptr`
+- R.11 Avoid calling `new` and `delete` explicitly; any pointer returned by `new` should belong to a resource handle and not to a plain or naked pointer, those could leak the object --> lead to error-prone code; instead use `unique_ptr` or `shared_ptr`

-- don't try to catch every exception in every function, here meaningful recovery action cannot be taken which leads to complexity and waste; instead let the exception propagate until a function is reached that can handle it;
+- E.17 Don't try to catch every exception in every function, here meaningful recovery action cannot be taken which leads to complexity and waste; instead let the exception propagate until a function is reached that can handle it;

-- use `unique_ptr` or `shared_ptr` to represent ownership, they can prevent resource leaks; additionally prefer `unique_ptr` over `shared_ptr` unless ownership should be shared, `unique_ptr` is simpler and more predictable, and also faster
+- R.20 Use `unique_ptr` or `shared_ptr` to represent ownership, they can prevent resource leaks; additionally prefer `unique_ptr` over `shared_ptr` unless ownership should be shared, `unique_ptr` is simpler and more predictable, and also faster

-- manage resources automatically using resource handles and RAII to avoid leaks and complex manual resource management; when dealing with paired acquire/release function calls it is advised to encapsulate that resource in an object that already enforces pairing through the constructor and destructor
+- R.1 Manage resources automatically using resource handles and RAII to avoid leaks and complex manual resource management; when dealing with paired acquire/release function calls it is advised to encapsulate that resource in an object that already enforces pairing through the constructor and destructor

 ### Task 2